GateNLP/python-gatenlp/DEVNOTES.md

   * Actually create the Python plugin release the normal way
   * wait until available on Maven Central

-* re-install current directory locally using `pip install -e .[all,dev]`
-* double check that gateslave tries to load the new release

 * create and checkout a version n.n branch (no "v" in front), push the branch
 * upload to pypi